ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {: update-delete-spp}

-To update or delete an SPP, navigate to **Compute** > **Shared processor pools** > click the desired SPP and click on the edit icon.
+To update or delete an SPP, navigate to **Compute** > **Shared processor pools** > click the desired SPP, and click the edit icon.
 You get a notification when the SPP is deleted successfully.

 You can update or delete the following details in an existing SPP: